MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

 - The *business justification* becomes part of the approval request for the change.
 - An admin who has submitted a change can view the status of their requests in the Microsoft Endpoint Manager admin center by going to **Tenant administration** > **Multi Admin Approval** and viewing the **My request** page.

 **After a change is submitted**, an *approver* navigates to the **Received request** page of the **Multi Admin Approval** node.
 Here they’ll see a list of requests that are active, or recently managed.
-This view provides some details about the request including when it was submitted and by whom, the type of operation involved like *Create* or *Assign*, and its status.
+This view provides some details about the request including when and who submitted it, the type of operation involved like *Create* or *Assign*, and its status.
 To manage the request:

 - The approver selects the *Business justification* link for the request.
 This action opens the Access policy request pane where you can view more information about the change, including the full details provided in the Business justification field of the request.
 - On the Access policy request pane, the approver can enter notes in the **Approver notes** field, and then select an option to **Approve request** or **Reject request**.
 These notes are added to the request and are visible to the individual who requested the change when they review their requests on the **My request** page.
 For example, if the request is rejected, the reason for the rejection can be passed back to the requestor through the Approver notes.
 - Individuals who submit a request and are also members of the approval group for that can see their own requests on the Received request page.
-However, they cannot approve their own requests.
+However, they can't approve their own requests.

 **If a change is approved**, Intune processes the requested change and updates the object.
-While processing, the requests status can display as **Approved**.
+While Intune processes the request, its status can display as **Approved**.
 After it’s successfully processed, the status updates to **Completed**.

 **Each change of status** remains visible for up to 30 days after the last change of status.
-If a request isn’t processed further withing 30 days, it becomes **Expired** and must be resubmitted.
+If a request isn’t processed further withing 30 days, it becomes **Expired**, and must be resubmitted.

 ## Create an access policy